-To facilitate user exploration of the semantic flow (DG2), CFlow implements clickable elements for all components within the SAV.
-Users have the option to click on the expand button located to the left of each code line (Figure 2c), revealing similar labels (Figure 2c) that correspond to the same position in the reference code framework.
+To facilitate exploration of the semantic flow (DG2), CFlow implements clickable elements for all components within the SAV.
+Users could click on the expand button located to the left of each code line (Figure 2c), revealing similar labels (Figure 2c) that correspond to the same position in the reference code framework.
 Alternatively, users can directly click on the code line itself (Figure 2f).
 This action simultaneously updates all system views from the initial visualization of the entire solution set (Figure 2.1) to the filtered view of the subset selected (Figure 2.2).
 To enhance navigation, users have the option to click the 'Go Back' button to return to a broader view (Figure 2j).
 The 'Clear' button, on the other hand, allows users to instantly revert to the most expansive view level.

 3.2.2 The SHV: Semantic Code Histogram & Line Correctness.
 To assist users in identifying multiple patterns within the data (DG1), CFlow plots a histogram based on the semantic labels detailed in the previous section.
-The color-coding within this view served as an indicator of a collection of code line's correctness.
+The color-coding in this view is an indicator of a collection of code line's correctness.
 Each stacked bar view is flanked by two numbers representing the count of code lines that are correct and incorrect, respectively.
 We incorporated the correctness metrics to cater to the needs of users who might be interested in submissions that had an error due to a particular line or chunk of code.
 An animation (Figure 2d) emphasized the proportion of the current highlighted labels within the overall dataset, thus enhancing navigational ease.
 Interacting with the SHV was designed to be consistent with the SAV, so clicking on any bar within the SHV triggered a system response just like selecting a label did in the SAV (Figure 2f).
 Consequently, the SHV (Figure 2i) retained only the clicked bar, while the rest of the histograms adjusted based on their correctness metrics.
 This interaction paradigm facilitated a nested querying approach.
 By using a label as a filter, users can delve deeper into specific data subsets, mirroring the nested query functionality in database searches.
 Here, sequential queries systematically refined the search path, guiding users toward their desired data branch.

 3.2.3 The CDV: Code Search with Error Filters & Semantic Labels.
 To assist users in quickly navigating and filtering through students' code by different categories such as error types or specific semantics (DG2), CFlow contains a code search engine equipped with features such as filters (Figure 2g) and context-aware code syntax highlighting (Figure 2h).
 What sets this design apart from other code search utilities, such as RunEx, is the intricate data-binding that existed across the three primary views of CFlow.
-As previously
+As previously discussed, users can initiate a search by clicking on a label or a histogram bar, with the clicked label serving as the search query.
+This interaction enabled users to continually refine their search with additional click-based queries and layer multiple filters, thus progressively narrowing the list of relevant code submissions.